Azieyati/Malaysian-Traffic-sign-Classification-Chatbot/README.md

 ## Project Overview

-Traffic signs provide essential information about road conditions while driving or walking.
-Misunderstanding them can lead to accidents, particularly for tourists or international students unfamiliar with Malaysian road signs.

 **DRIBIE** is a Telegram chatbot that detects and classifies Malaysian traffic signs using a Convolutional Neural Network (CNN) built with PyTorch.
-Users send an image of a traffic sign, and the bot returns:

-- The type of traffic sign detected
-- A confidence score
-- A detailed explanation of the sign's meaning
-- Actionable instructions for the driver

-The system achieves over 90% recognition accuracy and is accessible via Telegram with no additional software or hardware required.
+Users send an image of a traffic sign, and the bot returns the sign type, confidence score, explanation, and actionable instructions.
+The system achieves over 90% recognition accuracy with no additional software or hardware required.

 ---